Brush up on your Business Etiquette

 The way in which you send an e-mail message, write a memo or business letter says something about you.
 Here's what you should remember:

 - Women should be addressed as "Ms." regardless of their marital status

 - Don't forget to sign your letter (use a signature in an e-mail), so your phone number is at hand if the person wants to call you

 - Always re-read for typing errors and spelling mistakes

 - Always use correct grammar and spelling (yes, even in e-mails!)

 Copyright© 2010 Business Partners Ltd. All rights reserved.

-Have a question for Rene?
-Ask or leave a comment below!
+Have a question for Rene or want to leave a comment?
+Click here.